almatkai/messenger-back/docs/usage/configuration/config_documentation.md

 The format of this option is the same as that for [`alias_creation_rules`](#alias_creation_rules): an optional list of 0 or more rules.
-By default, no list is provided, meaning that no one may publish to the room list (except server admins).
+By default, no list is provided, meaning that all rooms may be published to the room list.

 Otherwise, requests to publish a room are matched against each rule in order.
 The first rule that matches decides if the request is allowed or denied.
 If no